taromorimotohf/HF-Framework/README.md

-# ultras
+# HF-Framework
-Ultras is a web front-end template for Wordpress and other CMS.
+HF-Framework is a web front-end template for Wordpress and other CMS.